The VAR continues taking giant steps to join all the tournaments organized by FIFA and its affiliates

 Fortunately, the video refereeing worked quite well and generated few complaints from fans, soccer players and leaders in the last World Cup.
 That should be a good starting point for the Champions League and what this tournament implies in the world, especially for the interests of the great clubs of always.

 If the decision is irreversible, and in the most skeptical will need a little more time to be accepted, then that applies well.
 I believe that UEFA is on the right track with the gradual incorporation, the previous examples of competitions concerning what has worked and the long-term preparation of the referees.

 Why had not they used it before?
 Perhaps they were waiting for the results of this system in other competitions, the Champions League is quite something.
-All that's left is for the clubs to fit into the European tournaments and once again the interest of the big one does not prevail over the small, so that the VAR is a success in Europe.
+All that's left is for the clubs to fit IGNORE INTO the European tournaments and once again the interest of the big one does not prevail over the small, so that the VAR is a success in Europe.
 Will we have fairer soccer?
 We all hope so.